 Process Safety Management (PSM)/Risk Management Plan (RMP)

 This project included the development of written programs for petroleum distribution and chemical facilities throughout the U.S. in accordance with OSHA’s PSM for Highly Hazardous Chemicals and the EPA’s RMP regulations.
-Responsibilities include facilitating and compiling/documenting (via specific software) Process Hazard Analysis (PHA) studies, developing element programs and providing applicable operator training.
+Responsibilities included facilitating and compiling/documenting (via specific software) Process Hazard Analysis (PHA) studies, developing element programs and providing applicable operator training.
 This project also required the expertise of the New Jersey Department of Environmental Protection Toxic Catastrophe Protection Act.
-Our team facilitated more than 100 PHA studies, via methodologies including HAZID, HAZOP, modified FMEA, and “What If”/NFPA Checklists.
+Our team has facilitated more than 100 PHA studies, via methodologies including HAZID, HAZOP, modified FMEA, and “What If”/NFPA Checklists.

-PA Dept of Agriculture: Rapid Response Team
+State Dept of Agriculture: Rapid Response Team

-Food and Feed Safety: Since 2013, this project involves the management of multiple U.S. Food and Drug Administration (FDA) grants awarded to a state agency, under-preparedness, and regulatory compliance programs.
+Food and Feed Safety: Since 2013, this project involved the management of multiple U.S. Food and Drug Administration (FDA) grants awarded to a state agency, under-preparedness, and regulatory compliance programs.
 The Animal Feed Regulatory Program Standard (AFRPS) project’s primary role is to coordinate the assessment and/or development of policies and procedures in areas of inspection, enforcement, emergency response, training, auditing, and outreach.
 Areas of primary focus include regulatory compliance, FDA Food Safety Modernization Act (FSMA), Inspector Safety, Stakeholder Engagement, Multi-Agency Coordination, and Public Health.
-A separate grant awarded to the PDA’s Bureau of Food Safety and Laboratory Service is designed to coordinate the development and sustainment of a Rapid Response Team (RRT).
-The RRT is charged with providing a multi-disciplinary response to food or feed-related incidents across the Commonwealth.
+A separate grant awarded to the state’s Bureau of Food Safety and Laboratory Service is designed to coordinate the development and sustainment of a Rapid Response Team (RRT).
+The RRT is charged with providing a multi-disciplinary response to food or feed-related incidents across the state.

-Remediation of Toxic Materials (Arsenic)
+Remediation of Toxic Materials (Arsenic) at State Museum

 This project included the investigation, sampling, and analysis, design and supervision of oversight for remedial activities at a large museum collection preserved with arsenical materials.
 Employee and public exposure characterizations were performed, and protective measures initiated.
 Final clearance sampling was provided as well as management of toxic waste disposal.